Top Online Master’s Degrees in Educational Leadership

 School Superintendent

-School superintendents act as the head administrators for their school district, including all K-12 operations.
+School superintendents act as the head administrators for their school districts, including all K-12 operations.
 They oversee the school system’s direction and work to provide leadership and vision to teachers, principals, and staff.
-They work closely with local communities and school boards to ensure quality programming.
+In addition, school superintendents work closely with local communities and school boards to ensure quality programming.

 10th Percentile Median Annual Pay 90th Percentile